Best LegalTech Development Companies in 2026: 9 Vendors Ranked

 | Score /100 | 87 | 83 | 80 |

-| Clutch proof | 5.0 across 32 reviews | 4.8 across 17 reviews | 4.8 across 106 reviews |
+| Clutch proof | 5.0 across 35 Clutch reviews; checked 2026-08-16 | 4.8 across 17 reviews | 4.8 across 106 reviews |

-| Document-AI / RAG depth | LangChain, LangGraph, MCP, embeddings, evaluation — documented | AI contract-analysis work in legal portfolio | General AI capability; not retrieval-specialized |
+| Document-AI / RAG depth | LangChain, LangGraph, MCP, embeddings, evaluation; documented | AI contract-analysis work in legal portfolio | General AI capability; not retrieval-specialized |

 | Legal-sector footprint | One anonymized document-intelligence case on uvik.net; confirm specifics in due diligence | 15% legal client mix; document-platform case work | Legal workflow and portal projects on record |